You don’t have to face the loss of your child alone.

 Overwhelmed?
 A 2-Minute Reset

-A small pause can help your body come out of “emergency mode.”
-Try this once.
-Repeat if helpful.
+If your chest feels tight or your thoughts are racing, a small pause can help your body come out of “emergency mode.”

 1. 1) Put one hand on your chest or belly.
 Inhale slowly for 4.